Learn About Headphones

 These completely fit around the ear.
 The ear pads usually come into contact with the side of the listener's head, rather than the ear itself.
 There are two types of over-ear headphones, namely open-back and closed-back.

-- Open-back - Open-back headphones are the ideal choice for enthusiasts because they're typically able to provide a more spacious and 'open' sounding presentation to them.
-Open-back also means that the outside of the ear cup is either completely or partially open, and that means sound leaks in and out.
-Examples of open-back headphones:
+Open-back - Open-back headphones are the ideal choice for enthusiasts because they're typically able to provide a more spacious and 'open' sounding presentation to them.
+They also only have to deal with tuning one air volume—the one shared by your ear and the front of the headphone's—which makes them easier to tune.
+An open-back also means that the outside of the ear cup is either completely or partially open, and that means sound leaks in and out.

-- Closed-back - Closed-back headphones generally don't leak sound in and out as much, but by closing off the back of the cup, additional sonic challenges are introduced.
+Closed-back - Closed-back headphones generally don't leak sound in and out as much, but by closing off the back of the cup, additional sonic challenges are introduced.
 The sound waves produced by the headphone transducer (driver), don't just travel towards the ear, but also towards the back of the ear cup.
-Without proper damping or ways to break up sound waves, there's a risk that they will bounce of the cup and travel back towards the listener's ear.
+Without proper damping or ways to break up sound waves, there's a risk that they will bounce of the cup and travel back towards the listener's ear, causing destructive interferences.
 Therefore, closed-back headphones require some form of damping, and this can also lead to compromises in sound quality.
 But with that said, many flagship closed-back headphones solve this problem in unique ways, constantly improving what's possible with closed-back headphones.
-Examples of closed-back headphones:

 Over-ear headphones generally use one of three driver (transducer) types:

-- Dynamic Driver - Dynamic drivers are the most common, and these often allow for high excursive force, meaning the slam or punch quality is more evident.
-Examples of dynamic driver headphones:
+Dynamic Driver - Dynamic drivers are the most common, and these often allow for high excursive force, while generally having rises in the bass or low midrange thanks to their inherent resonances between 50-200 Hz.

-- Sennheiser HD800s
+-

-- Planar Magnetic - Planar transducers often sound tighter, more controlled, and have better extension capabilities with minimal distortion for bass than dynamic drivers.
-In general, planar magnetic headphones are better at instrument separation and distinction, however they do also impart a certain type of sound or 'timbre' that makes them immediately recognizable.
-Examples of planar magnetic headphones:
+Planar Magnetic - Planar transducers can often sound tighter than dynamic drivers due to their typically flat bass response, while also having better bass extension capabilities due to their drivers being larger.
+They also often have less bass distortion than dynamic drivers.
+In general, planar magnetic headphones can also impart a certain type of sound or 'timbre' that often makes them recognizable.

-- Electrostatic - Less common than the other two driver types, electrostatic headphones require a unique energizing system to power them.
-Sonic characteristics include improved detail retrieval, especially for treble frequencies, a somewhat 'ethereal' sound, but also commonly provide less impact and energy for bass frequencies.
-Examples of electrostatic driver headphones:
+Electrostatic - Less common than the other two driver types, electrostatic headphones require a unique energizing system to power them.
+Sonic characteristics may include improved detail retrieval, especially for treble frequencies, a weightless 'ethereal' sound, but also commonly provide less impact and energy for bass frequencies.

 In-Ear Monitors